telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-debian10.md

 ## This Guide is out of date
 What's missing is stuff about postgres and prometheus-client-c.
-Well, and a general cleanup to follow the nes "design" of the Ubuntu guides.
+Well, and a general cleanup to follow the new "design" of the Ubuntu guides.
 For now, no further work on this installation guide is planned - unless we receive complaints.
 If so, time will be allocated for an update.
-Anyway, Ubuntu and Debian are related, so, is shouldn't be too hard to use an Ubuntu guide and some googling to finish the installation.
+Anyway, Ubuntu and Debian are related, so, it shouldn't be too hard to use an Ubuntu guide and some googling to finish the installation.

 ## Distro Installation
 During OS installation, when asked for "Software selection", I ticked: